Sudan People's Liberation Movement: History

-In 1991, the SPLA-Nasir faction led by Dr Riek Machar and Dr Lam Akol attempted to overthrow chairman Garang.
+In 1991, the SPLA-Nasir faction led by Riek Machar and Lam Akol attempted to overthrow chairman Garang.
 The attempt failed but led to widespread fighting in the south and the formation of other rebel groups, such as Kerubino Kuanyin Bol's SPLA Bahr-al-Ghazal faction.
 These internal divisions hampered negotiations with the government.
 SPLA-Nasir renamed itself SPLA-United and then transformed itself, with substantial personnel changes, into the South Sudan Independence Movement/Army.
 Several smaller factions signed the Khartoum Peace Agreement with the government in April 1997 and formed the United Democratic Salvation Front (UDSF).
 In July 1992, a government offensive seized southern Sudan, and captured the SPLA headquarters in Torit.

 The Sudanese government accused Uganda and Eritrea of supporting the SPLA/M, who were alleged to have operated on the Ugandan side of the Sudanese border with Uganda at the southern limit of Sudan.
 In 2005, a treaty between the SPLA/M and the Sudanese government led to the formal recognition of Southern Sudanese autonomy.
 SPLM joined the government as part of the 2005 peace agreement, gaining about one-third of government positions.
 On 11 October 2007, the SPLM withdrew from the government, alleging violations of the peace agreement; this raised concerns about the future of the agreement.
 In 2012, as a consequence of South Sudanese independence, SPLM became the new country's governing political party and the SPLA the country's army.
 The Sudan branch separated from the movement and formed SPLM-N to carry out anti-government activities in Sudan.